Credit card review: Tesco Clubcard Mastercard

 Note that you will also collect Tesco Clubcard points for spend at Tesco supermarkets at a rate of 1 point per £1 spent (even if you don’t hold this card) by being a member of the normal Clubcard programme by swiping your Clubcard at the till.
 You can double dip if you pay using this Mastercard.

-How to convert Tesco Clubcard points to British Airways Avios or Virgin Atlantic Flying Club miles
+How to convert Tesco Clubcard points to Virgin Atlantic Flying Club Virgin points

-Tesco Clubcard points can be converted to Avios at a rate of 1:2.4, and Flying Club miles at a rate of 1:2.5.
-This means 1,000 Clubcard points would be worth 2,400 Avios, or 2,500 Flying Club miles.
+Tesco Clubcard points can be converted to Virgin Points at a rate of 1:2.5.
+This means 1,000 Clubcard points would be worth 2,500 Virgin Points.
 This means TPG value Clubcard points around 2.9p each making them one of the most valuable points currencies you can collect in the U.K.

-This flexibility to convert between the two programmes (and not be locked to just one) is valuable.
-You will receive a statement every three months with your Clubcard points, which you can choose to convert to Avios or Flying Club at the above rates.
+You will receive a statement every three months with your Clubcard points, which you can choose to convert to Flying Club at the above rates.
 These Tesco vouchers can be obtained faster through the Clubcard app or your online account.

-There’s no interest payable on purchases for the first 26 months of holding the card, although this period may be reduced to 14 or 20 months depending on your individual financial circumstances.
+There’s no interest payable on purchases for the first 15 months of holding the card, although this period may be reduced to 12 or nine months depending on your individual financial circumstances.

 Which cards compete with The Tesco Credit Card?

-If you are looking to collect Avios on a non-American Express card, there aren’t many options that compete with this card.
-However, if you’re looking to collect Flying Club miles where American Express may not be accepted, consider either of the:
+If you’re looking to collect Flying Club miles where American Express may not be accepted, consider either of the:

 Both of these cards have a much higher (and simpler) earn rate for everyday purchases as well as welcome bonuses for being approved for the card.

-This is a complicated offer that is not particularly compelling, especially if you are a Virgin Atlantic Flying Club fan.
-If you do spend lots of money at Tesco supermarkets, it may make sense, but you will have to spend enormous amounts of money to reap decent travel rewards from this card if you are looking to convert your Tesco Clubcards points to BA or Virgin miles.
+This is a complicated offer that is not particularly compelling unless you plan to spend a lot with Tesco.
+If you do spend lots of money at Tesco supermarkets, it may make sense, but you will have to spend enormous amounts of money to reap decent travel rewards from this card if you are looking to convert your Tesco Clubcard points to Virgin Points.

 Featured image by The Points Guy